Become a Certified Lifeguard in Broome County with ALA

-If you visit swimming pools, lakes, or water recreation areas in Broome County, you will notice lifeguards on duty to ensure everyone’s safety.
-The lifeguard’s essential job is to help prevent accidents and respond quickly in emergencies, which requires specialized training.
-Lifeguard training in Broome County serves this purpose: preparing individuals to protect swimmers at pools, lakes, water parks, and community aquatic facilities.
+If you visit swimming pools, lakes, or aquatic recreation areas in Broome County, you will notice lifeguards on duty to help ensure everyone’s safety.
+A lifeguard’s essential job is to prevent accidents and respond quickly in emergencies, which requires specialized training.
+Lifeguard training in Broome County serves this purpose—preparing individuals to protect swimmers at pools, lakes, waterparks, and community aquatic facilities.

 Lifeguard Training in Broome County